SecOpsPete/incident-response-sentinel/ps-suspicious-web-request/README.md

 ## 🎯 Objective

 - Detect malicious or suspicious use of PowerShell for remote file download
 - Simulate the event on an MDE-onboarded system
 - Configure a detection rule in Microsoft Sentinel
 - Investigate the alert and associated artifacts
 - Execute containment, remediation, and post-incident actions

 ---

-## 🧠 Background & Threat Context
+## 1. 🧰 Preparation (NIST IR Step 1)

 Attackers frequently use legitimate system tools like PowerShell to carry out malicious activity once they have access to a host.
 A common tactic is to download scripts or binaries using commands such as `Invoke-WebRequest`, which blends in with normal administrative behavior.
 This is part of a broader technique known as **Living Off the Land Binaries (LOLBins)**, where attackers exploit built-in tools to avoid detection.